DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 increases with $n$.

+While not necessary, it can sometimes be a good idea to try all versions in the beginning.
+For example, for the first 50 visitors, we can send them to each design with equal probability.
+From that point on, the algorithm finds the version that gives the best expected payoff, and play that version.

-It should be obvious that the above `Greedy` algorithm has a problem: once it finds a bandit with a *high enough* payoff, it rarely switches.
+It should be obvious that the simple `Greedy` algorithm has a problem: once it finds a bandit with a *high enough* payoff, it rarely switches.
 In other words, it almost never explores.
 The `Epsilon Greedy` algorithm provides a simple fix:

 ```
-for i in [1, 50]:
-    choose each bandit randomly
-for i > 50, loop:
+loop:
     p = random number in [0, 1]
     if p < epsilon:
         j = choose a bandit at random